netom/pyicap/README.md

 * servicename: name of the service endpoint
 * encapsulated: contains the "Encapsulated:" header's content as a dict
 * ieof: True, if read_chunk() encounters an ieof chunk extension
+* command: the current ICAP command
+* request_uri: contains the full request URI of the ICAP request
+* version: the version if the current ICAP request
+* preview: None, or an integer that arrived in the Preview header
+* allow: Contains a set() of Allow:-ed stuff

 There are several helper methods that can be called while serving a
 requets:

 * send_response(code, message=None): Sends an ICAP response line
-* send_header(header, value): Send a header line immediately
+* send_header(header, value): Send a header line immediately.
+This should not be used directly too often.
+Use the set_* and send_headers() methods instead.
 * send_error(error_code): Sends and entire error response
 * no_adaptation_required(): Sends a response that means that leaves the encapsulated message unaltered.
 It honors the Allow header, and only sends 204 No adaptation required if the client allowed such response.
-* continue(): Sends an ICAP 100 Continue response to the client.
+* cont(): Sends an ICAP 100 Continue response to the client.
 Can be used to request the client to continue sending data after a preview.
 * read_chunk(): Reads a chunk from the client.
 Be aware that this call blocks.
 If there is no available data on the line, and Connection: